mhooten/mhooten.github.io/_pages/about.md

 * New paper accepted in Spatial Statistics:

 Hooten, M.B., M.R.
 Schwob, and D.S.
 Johnson.
-(In Revision).
+(In Press).
 Geostatistical capture-recapture models.
 Spatial Statistics.

 * New paper published in Biometrics: